kitnil/awesome/README.md

 ## Roff

+- [hr](https://github.com/LuRsT/hr) - A horizontal :straight_ruler: for your terminal
 - [retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities

 ## Ruby

+- [rspec](https://github.com/rspec/rspec) - RSpec meta-gem that depends on the other components
+- [ruby-git](https://github.com/ruby-git/ruby-git) - Ruby/Git is a Ruby library that can be used to create, read and manipulate Git repositories by wrapping system calls to the git binary.
+- [minicron](https://github.com/jamesrwhite/minicron) - 👨🏻‍💻 Monitor your cron jobs
+- [gitlab-cli](https://github.com/drewblessing/gitlab-cli) - GitLab Command Line Tool - Interact with your GitLab server via the command line to manage snippets, projects and more.
 - [hacking-material-books](https://github.com/r00t-3xp10it/hacking-material-books) - collection of articles/books about programing
 - [explore](https://github.com/github/explore) - Community-curated topic pages on GitHub
 - [transmission-rss](https://github.com/nning/transmission-rss) - Adds torrents from rss feeds to transmission web frontend.